AverageHelper/gospel-library-export/README.md

 A tool for exporting and viewing notes and marks from [churchofjesuschrist.org](https://churchofjesuschrist.org/notes).
 This project is designed to provide a read-only viewing experience.
 Eventually, this project aims to provide a means of downloading and viewing your notes offline in perpetuity, an open alternative to the current walled garden of scripture notes on the Church's platform.

 This project works with v3 of the Notes API utilized by the Church of Jesus Christ's website.
 This project seems to work reliably as of September 2023.
-If it has stopped working, please [file an issue](https://codeberg.org/AverageHelper/gospel-library-export/issues/new/choose) or [open a pull request](https://codeberg.org/repo/fork/164615).
+If it has stopped working, please [file an issue](https://git.average.name/AverageHelper/gospel-library-export/issues/new/choose) or open a pull request.

 ## Contributing

 This project is entirely open-source.
 Do with it what you will, in keeping with the [GPLv3 license](/LICENSE) under which this project is licensed.

-If you're willing to help us improve this project, consider [filing an issue](https://codeberg.org/AverageHelper/gospel-library-export/issues/new/choose).
+This project lives primarily at [git.average.name](https://git.average.name/AverageHelper/gospel-library-export).
+Read-only mirrors also exist on [Codeberg](https://codeberg.org/AverageHelper/gospel-library-export) and [GitHub](https://github.com/AverageHelper/gospel-library-export).
+Issues or pull requests should be filed at [git.average.name](https://git.average.name/AverageHelper/gospel-library-export).
+You may sign in or create an account directly, or use one of several OAuth 2.0 providers.

 ## Usage and Development